Lenny Kravitz reveals why he’s been celibate for nine years

 When asked how he achieved the adjustment, he said: “By taking responsibility.
 Discipline.
 Not letting my own desires take over.”

-Lenny also told how he still loves his actress ex Lisa, who he married in 1987 before they divorced six years later.
+Kravitz said he loved his ex whom he married in 1987 before they divorced six years later.

 He said: “The love doesn’t leave you, but it has to find a new way to funnel itself into a new life.
 We consciously wanted to do that.”

-And he fondly remembered the time he and ‘Angel Heart’ actress Lisa had their daughter Zoë, now 35, in 1988.
+And he fondly remembered the time he and the “Angel Heart” actress had their daughter Zoë, now 35, in 1988.

 He said: “We were quite the family.
 We had our own groove, expression, fashion.